SihanChen46/Brainmets/README.md

 # Brainmets
-Brainmets is a Python package I wrote for brain metastases segmentation
+Brainmets is a Python package I wrote for brain metastases segmentation.

-Unfortunately, I can't share the data
+Unfortunately, I can't share the data.

 Some predicitons: